-Join the licensed falconers and staff of The Center for Wildlife Education and the Lamar Q Ball, Jr. Raptor Center for active participation in natural predation.
+Join Master Falconer Steve Hein, Wildlife Center Director, for active participation in natural predation.
 The drama unfolds before your eyes.
 Marvel at the power of the Red-tailed hawk and the sheer speed of the Peregrine falcon.
 Take to the field for the experience of a lifetime!

 Also, during the exclusive day: